kanehekili/TSVAccess/README.md

 ## TsvDBCreator
 The database module.
 Uses mysqlconnection and has been tested with mariadb.
 Offers dabasebase setup and control via the DBTools.py, which is the interface to the underlying database system. <br />
-In addition the creator provides email-tools and scripts for merging "Conplan" data into the intrinsic database.
+In addition the creator provides email-integration and configuration of the access point.
+It needs to be executed via terminal and provides a simple interface to configure the mail credentials as well as defining the individual access points:
+* python TsvDBCreator -l - will save the code you changed in method "_fillLocationTable" into the db.
+* python TsvDBCreator -t - will read rfid ids from an external file and saves them into the db.

 ## DBTools
 Technical database abstraction for the mysql.connector.
 This is the place to change the database backend